DevMtnCurriculumTeam/InstructorTraining/README.md

 ## <a name="week1"></a> Accountability in Education
 ### [Video Training](http://youtube.com)
 ### Practice Problems
+Having clear talks like the following practices can help you develop an attitude of responsibility toward the things you can change, and help you to recognize that you can still be successful as a teacher even when some things are outside your control.
+It is important that, during these conversations, we try to be as honest with ourselves and with others as possible - striking the balance between being overly critical, and blinding yourself with a false sense of accomplishment by constantly assuming that you or your partner are already doing great.

 1. Pair off with a partner or facillitator. *Take turns* discussing experiences you've had recently where you felt as if there was nothing you could do to help a student; a student was doing poorly and it was all his or her fault; or something else happened and you wondered whether or not there was more that you could have done.
 Discuss the details of the interaction, but try to remain objective and honest - and encourage your partner to as well by asking additional questions.
 Give each other feedback.
   1. In light of the recent training, what could you have done more?
   2. What of that situation was purely on the student?
   3. What early intervention (actions taken long before a problem arises) could've either prevented this, or at least made it easier to deal with?

-Having clear talks like this can help you develop an attitude of responsibility toward the things you can change, and help you to recognize that you can still be successful as a teacher even when some things are outside your control
+2. Pair off with a partner or facillitator.
+Take two minutes to think of the last time a student asked you a difficult or frustrating problem. *Take turns* sharing the experience with your partner and talking about your response.
+In light of the discussion about taking accountability for the emotional state of your students, answer the following questions together:
+  1. With your response, were you trying to solve the student's problem (worker mindset) or solve the problem that the student doesn't understand (teacher mindset)?
+  2. Were you able to leave the student feeling more accomplished, or did you just solve the problem for them?
+  3. Did your tone, word choice, etc. communicate encouragement to the student?

 ### Goals
 1. Based on the discussion above, set two goals for the coming week.
 Write the goals down, and plan on using them all week: